 However, they do not agree that business investment is held back or reduced by the current EDCM charging arrangements as they are aware of businesses making changes to their operating arrangements to avoid the unit charges and where possible export in that period (for which a non-intermittent customer will earn credits for all units exported), which supports the view that the current methodology is working.

-They further noted that in paragraph 8.25 of the consultation the suggestion is made that a separate DCP could be brought forward to re-introduce unit charges if that was felt to be appropriate.
+They further noted that in paragraph 8.25 of the consultation the suggestion is made that a separate DCP could be raised to re-introduce unit charges if that was felt to be appropriate.
 However, the respondent believes that this should be considered as part of DCP 206 and not separately.
 Removing a significant element of the charge without any consideration as to whether it should be replaced by an alternative approach, even if it is agreed that locational charging is not appropriate, would appear to be an incomplete solution.

 A separate DNO Party respondent explained that under this CP future reinforcement costs will be recovered through scaling.
 However, allocating more of these costs to nodes which are close to reinforcement provides a price signal that discourages future demand growth in these areas and allows for lower reinforcement costs to the benefit of all customers.
 They are concerned that this CP may address an issue for some individual customers, but changes a fundamental principle for the majority of customers without sufficient consideration of alternatives.